George F. Johnson Recreation Park Carousel

 The George F. Johnson Recreation Park Carousel is a historic carousel located at Binghamton in Broome County, New York.
 The carousel and its pavilion were built in 1925.
 The carousel is housed in a wooden, one story, 16-sided, pavilion topped by a cupola.
 The carousel has 60 horses standing four abreast, each of which is a "jumper," and two chariots.
 It was constructed by the Allan Herschell Company and contains its original Wurlitzer Military Band Organ.
 The carousel was listed on the National Register of Historic Places in 1992.

-This carousel, the gazebo, and the entire Recreation Park served as inspiration for Binghamton native Rod Serling's classic Twilight Zone episode "Walking Distance".
-Serling is honored with a bronze plaque in the floor of the gazebo, as well as with paintings depicting memorable scenes from The Twilight Zone on the carousel.
+This carousel, the gazebo, and the entire Recreation Park served as inspiration for Binghamton native Rod Serling's classic The Twilight Zone episode "Walking Distance", as noted in a bronze plaque honoring Serling in the floor of the gazebo.
+There are also paintings depicting memorable scenes from The Twilight Zone on the carousel.

 This is one of six carousels donated to the citizens of Broome County by George F. Johnson (1857–1948), president of Endicott Johnson Corporation.
 The others, located in the Greater Binghamton Region, are: